inlandsea1998-ui/Healthcare_Q-A_Chatbot/README.md

 | Quality | Excellent for Q&A ✅ | More nuanced |
 | Best for | This chatbot | Complex reasoning |

-Gemini 1.5 Flash provides excellent response quality for a healthcare Q&A use case while being completely free under the Google AI Studio free tier.
+Gemini 2.5 Flash provides excellent response quality for a healthcare Q&A use case while being completely free under the Google AI Studio free tier.

-> 💡 **Want to upgrade?** Change the `model` parameter in Section 4 to `gemini-1.5-pro` for more nuanced responses.

 ---